penske-media-corp/pmc-larva/packages/larva-svg/README.md

 ## History and Changelog

-This package contains a partial implementation of support for the icons as Sass variables to be used with the CSS algorith, `a-icon`, so the icons can be added in pseudo-elements.
+This package contains a partial implementation of support for the icons as Sass variables to be used with the CSS algorithm, `a-icon`, so the icons can be added in pseudo-elements.

 Also, in the future, we will hopefully add a Node script to handle the larva-svg and project-level sprite concatenation so that consuming projects will have less scripts to manage.